topcoder-platform/ide-ext-atom/README.md

 3. Now, open the newly created folder in atom with Development mode.
 If you already had it opened, reload atom
 4. Ignore any errors about missing modules.
 Run `npm install` in the folder and then reload to verify that the errors no longer occur
 5. You should now be able to use the package by opening the command palette and typing `Topcoder` to view the list of avaialble commands
+6. The field "useDevEndpoints" in "config/index.js" can be used to switch between topcoder develop endpoint or production endpoint.

 ## Development Mode

-You can run the Atom with Dev mode by
+You can run the package in dev mode by

 1.  going to the `View -> Developer -> Open In Dev Mode...`,
 2.  or, running `atom -d .` in the package directory

 ## Package Settings